-For this classic taste of Oklahoma and Texas, you'll need a paper towel-lined plate, salt and pepper, your favorite cast iron skillet, all-purpose flour, canola oil, and a few more ingredients.
+For this classic taste of Oklahoma and Texas, you'll need a paper towel-lined plate, kosher salt and black pepper, your favorite cast iron skillet, all-purpose flour, canola oil, and a few more ingredients.

 I like to serve chicken fried steak with mashed potatoes and black-eyed peas to round out this Southern delicacy, though green beans have never steered me wrong, either.
-You'll feel even more motivated to whip up this milk gravy once you taste a bite on your mashed potatoes.
+You'll feel even more motivated to whip up this whole milk gravy made with seasoned salt, once you taste a bite on your mashed potatoes.

 View this post on Instagram

 The tastiest, creamiest, dreamiest mashed potatoes you will ever taste, for reasons that will become obvious when you watch this video.
 And the very best part: They're make-ahead!
 Absolutely awesome, and a complete lifesaver on Thanksgiving!
 I usually make them Wednesday early in the day, then pop them in the fridge and bask in the knowledge that I don't have to tackle the mashed potatoes on the big day! 🥔 ❤️😋

 My first tip for serving up this meal is to not be afraid of frying the tenderized round steak or cube steak.
 You're looking for that golden brown color in the pan, don't pull it out when it's slightly yellow.
 You don't want to lose that chicken fried crunch, after all.
 The best way to achieve that deep golden brown color is to turn the heat to medium heat and wait until the vegetable oil is warmed before adding your piece of meat to your large skillet.
 The easiest way to tell when your oil is ready is to toss a sprinkle of flour in the pan.
 If it bubbles, you are good to go!